piton-package-manager/piton/README.md

 - Keeping track of requirements.txt is impossible
 - No nested dependencies.

-PPM will fix this by doing the following:
+Piton will fix this by doing the following:

 - Install packages locally at `python_modules` folder